Netflix/x-element/doc/TEMPLATES.md

 // <div><span>one</span><span>two</span></div>
 ```

-#### The `map` content binding
+#### Map content binding

+When the content being bound is an array of key-value map entries (where the
+`key` is a unique string within the list and the `value` is a template result),
-The `map` content binding adds some special behavior on top of the basic array
+you get also list.
+But, this value will come with some special behavior on top
-content binding.
-In particular, it _keeps track_ of each child node based on
+of the basic array content binding.
+In particular, it _keeps track_ of each
-an `identify` function declared by the caller.
-This enables the template engine
+child node based on the given `key` you declare.
+This enables the template
-to _move_ child nodes under certain circumstances (versus having to constantly
+engine to _move_ child nodes under certain circumstances (versus having to
-destroy and recreate).
-And that shuffling behavior enables authors to animate
+constantly destroy and recreate).
+And that shuffling behavior enables authors to
-DOM nodes across such transitions.
+animate DOM nodes across such transitions.

 ```js
 // Note that you can shuffle the deck without destroying / creating DOM.